Nivetha1509/Nivetha1509/README.md

-### Hi there 👋, I'm Nivetha Sivakumar, a professional Data Analyst with two years of experience.
+Hi there 👋,  ### I'm Nivetha Sivakumar ###, a professional Data Analyst with two years of experience.
 Renowned for my strong analytical skills, I excel in problem-solving and am proficient in utilizing advanced automation, visualization and analytics tools to contribute effectively to organizational goals.

 📫 How to reach me: LinkedIn : <https://www.linkedin.com/in/nivetha-s/>

-###💡Skills💡:
+### 💡Skills💡:

 - ⚡ SQL (Obtaining Data, Aggregations, Combining Data, Advanced Quering, Advanced Aggregation and Manipulating Tables, Data Modelling and Data Warehousing)
 - ⚡ Python